mgifford/drupal-security/src/server.rst

 view of site issues.
 Open source tools such as `logstash`_ can be used to simplify the process of searching all of your log files.

+..
+Neither of these attempts to insert a page break works, least with my tests.

+.. raw:: html

+   <div style="page-break-before:always;"></div>

+.. raw:: latex

+   \newpage

 8) Rough Server Ecosystem Image
 -------------------------------